vdayanand/Jupyter2Pluto.jl/README.md

     using Jupyter2Pluto
     jupyter2pluto("sample.ipynb")
 ```
-Pluto notebook `sample.ipynb.jl` will be created in the working directory
+Pluto notebook `sample.jl` will be created in the working directory

 ### convert [Pluto.jl](https://github.com/fonsp/Pluto.jl) notebook into Jupyter notebook
 ``` julia
     pluto2jupyter("sample.jl")
 ```
-Jupyter notebook `sample.jl.ipynb` will be created in the working directory
+Jupyter notebook `sample.ipynb` will be created in the working directory